dalab/web2text/README.md

 ## Installation

 1. Install [Scala and SBT](http://www.scala-sbt.org/download.html).
-The code was tested with SBT 0.31.
-You can also use Docker image `hseeberger/scala-sbt:8u222_1.3.3_2.13.1`.
+The code was tested with SBT 1.3.6.

-2. Install Python 3 with Tensorflow, Keras, NumPy and HuggingFace Transformers.
+2. Install Python 3 with Tensorflow (tested with 2.1.0), Keras, NumPy, sklearn, HuggingFace Transformers and wget.
 Running an Anaconda instance is recommended.

 ## Usage
 ### Recipe: Extract Page Features of a single local HTML file